-Steps Suggested approach Responsibilities (dependent on facility and type of outbreak) health alerts. management.
-Identify and count cases Collect the following types of information: identifying information demographic information clinical information risk factor information (including environmental tests).
-OMT representative.
+Steps Suggested approach Responsibilities (dependent on facility and type of outbreak) • specification of the time period for the outbreak.
+Case definition can be refined later after collection of primary data.
+Cases should be classified using the case definition as: 'Confirmed' (usually laboratory verification) 'Probable' (usually has typical clinical features) 'Suspect' (usually has fewer typical clinical features).
+Find cases Gather critical information by: Healthcare workers. interviewfollow-up of disease notificationhealth alerts.
+OMT representatives.Healthcare facility management.
+Identify and count cases Collect the following types of information: OMT representative. identifying information demographic information clinical information risk factor information (including environmental tests).
 Tabulate information collected on cases investigated and update as new cases appear Time-date of onset of illness.
 Person-age, sex.
 Place-where did the exposure occur?
 Other relevant information.
 OMT representative.
 Step 4.
 Characterise outbrea k by person, place and time Review descriptive epidemiology of all cases Descriptive epidemiological date includes: person: sex, age, occupation, residence place: information that provides detail about possible source of agent and nature of exposure time: date and time of onset, record relevant events in a timeline.
 OMT representative.
 Step 5.
-Determine who is at a risk Identify groups at risk Number of people who have developed the disease/condition of interest (numerator).
+Determine who is at risk Identify groups at risk Number of people who have developed the disease/condition of interest (numerator).
 At risk population: number of people likely to be exposed e.g. total number of patients on ward, staff and visitor contact (denominator).
 Time and place of onset.
 Personal characteristics.
 OMT representative.
 Initiate precautionary measures Use of standard precautions and appropriate transmission-based precautions.
 Increase frequency and efficiency of environmental cleaning.
 Prophylactic treatment/immunisation.
-Antibiotic restrictions.
-Exclusion of cases from high risk activities.
-Isolation and/or cohorting of patients.
-Restricting movement of patients, staff and visitors.
-Screening of patients with isolation of patients and cohorting of contacts.
-Provision of health information and advice.
-Healthcare workers.
-Infection control professional.
+Healthcare workers.Infection control professional.